Privacy and Security

 Signs you should get a security assessment

-• You’re preparing for certification, audits, or procurement scrutiny
+- You're preparing for audits, attestation reports, certifications, or procurement scrutiny

 Which assessment do you actually need